CynicDog/CynicDog.github.io/_posts/2024-08-05-azure-entra-in-spa.md

 That was a bit of an explanation!
 With many abstract concepts and vague names in the context, it all seems quite hazy.

-So let's see things from a coder's perspective, get our hands dirty, and translate these cloudy concepts of the Microsoft identity platform into our React application code.
+So let's see things from a coder's perspective, get our hands dirty, and translate these cloudy concepts of the Microsoft identity platform into our application code.

 ## 1. Head-first: MSAL in React.